With this bundle you’ll receive Mindful’s Beyond Burnout digital guide + 4 audio meditations from mindfulness teacher Shalini Bahl-Milne:

 The idea is not that we should never experience high-intensity emotions.
 Rather, the invitation is that we turn towards our emotions so that we can choose how to channel them in a way that meets our goals without burning us out.

-A 14-Minute Practice to Reconnect with Your Senses
+3. Reconnect with Your Senses (14-minute practice)

 We have limited cognitive resources that we use for thinking, planning, strategizing, and willpower.
 If we keep drawing from that pool of resources without replenishing them, we can begin to feel depleted, in that our brain gets sluggish, and we don't make good decisions.